bowets/croatianshop/readme.md

 - **Stock model** - A model referencing the products and displaying the current stock of items.
 This was not implemented due to time constraints.

-- **Custom 404 and 500 error pages** - This was not implemented due to time constraints.

 # Information Architecture